Baltic Exchange bombing: Aftermath

 The next day, the IRA claimed responsibility in a statement from Dublin.
-It is believed the IRA were trying to send a message to the Conservative Party who won the election, which also saw Sinn Féin leader Gerry Adams lose his unused seat in the Westminster Parliament.
+It is believed the IRA were trying to send a message to the Conservative Party who won the election, which also saw Sinn Féin leader Gerry Adams lose his unused seat in the UK Parliament.

 On 14 July 1992 anti-terrorist detectives believed they might have identified the bombers.

 Many of the damaged buildings were once again badly damaged by the 1993 Bishopsgate bombing the following year – both incidents contributed to the formation of the Traffic and Environmental Zone, the "Ring of Steel", in the City to protect it from further terrorism.

 The Exchange sold its badly damaged historic building to be redeveloped under the auspices of English Heritage as a Grade II* site.
 However, the City and English Heritage later allowed it to be demolished, seeking instead a new landmark tall building.
 The site, together with that of the Chamber of Shipping at 30–32 St Mary Axe, is now home to the skyscraper commissioned by Swiss Re commonly referred to as The Gherkin.

-The stained glass windows of First World war memorial in the Baltic Exchange suffered damage in the bomb blast; they have been restored and are housed in the National Maritime Museum.
+The stained glass windows of First World War memorial in the Baltic Exchange suffered damage in the bomb blast; they have been restored and are housed in the National Maritime Museum.